StackVista/stackstate-docs/configure/topology/proxy-for-event-handlers.md

 ## Overview

-StackState can be configured to use a proxy for event handlers.
-When client proxy settings are configured for `http` or `https` in the StackState `application_stackstate.conf` file, these will be used by all event handlers.
+You can configure StackState to use a proxy for event handlers.
+The client proxy settings configured for `http` or `https` in the StackState `application_stackstate.conf` file are used by all event handlers.
 No further changes are required in the event handler function script.

 ## Configure a proxy for event handlers

 To use a proxy for event handlers, proxy details must be added to the `akka` section of the StackState `application_stackstate.conf` file.

 1. Edit the file `application_stackstate.conf`.
 2. Add details of the proxy `host` and `port` to the `akka` section at the bottom of the file.
-Note that the specified proxy will be used for both HTTP and HTTPS requests.
+Note that the specified proxy is used for both HTTP and HTTPS requests.

    ```text
    stackstate {